 - dairy products made from unpasteurised milk

-- soft cheeses, like camembert and brie
+- mould-ripened soft cheeses, like camembert and brie

 - chilled ready-to-eat-food, like pậté and deli meats

-You can also catch listeriosis from:
+Although less common, you can also catch listeriosis from:

-- close contact with farm animals, especially sheep and cows that are giving birth.
+- close contact with farm animals, especially sheep and cows that are giving birth

 There are things you can do to prevent listeriosis, including:

 - washing your hands with soap and water